This article may contain links from our affiliate partners. Please read how we make money!

 Foods with a high-water content like cucumbers, lettuce and watermelons don’t tend to freeze well!
 The water in the food turns into ice crystals which partly leave the food when being thawed.
 This causes the texture of the food to be incredibly mushy!

-We also don’t recommend freezing egg-based products like mayo and cream-based products like sour cream and yogurt because they are prone to splitting while thawing.
-We suggest having a look at how long meal prep lasts for more storage and expiration information!
+I also don’t recommend freezing egg-based products like mayo and cream-based products like sour cream and yogurt because they are prone to splitting while thawing.
+I suggest having a look at how long meal prep lasts for more storage and expiration information!

 7. Bag your broths

 If you make a lot of homemade broth, store the leftovers in freezer bags to have on hand for future soups or braising.
 This is because broth expands when frozen, and it may end up spilling out of the container or even busting through the lid if it’s not stored separately.